Spider-Man Faces Off Against Doc Oct & Green Goblin In New ‘No Way Home’ Poster - NewsBreak

 Now that Marvel’s The Eternals is in the bag and racked up a $70 million dollar opening weekend, Marvel is looking toward their next MCU release and hyping up the highly anticipated Spider-Man: No Way Home with a new poster.

 In the newly released poster, Tom Holland’s Spider-Man seems to be facing off against Spidey villains from the Sony version of the films including Doctor Octopus (Alfred Molina) and the Green Goblin (William Defoe).
-In the poster you can also see a bolt of lightning which could be a reference to Jamie Foxx’s Electro and some sand whipping up which could represent Thomas Hayden Church’s Sandman from Spider-Man 3 .View this post on Instagram
+In the poster you can also see a bolt of lightning which could be a reference to Jamie Foxx’s Electro and some sand whipping up which could represent Thomas Hayden Church’s Sandman from Spider-Man 3.

 Comments / 0